arschles/www/content/blog/2024-01-08-hyperlight-intro-1.md

 As you’ll see in part 2, the first task is much simpler than the second from the above list, and we’ve spent a lot of time ensuring both low latencies and high “density”.
 One strategy we use to achieve both things, and reduce the attack surface even further, is to eliminate the operating system kernel entirely from the native code running inside the VM.
 If you’re familiar with [Unikernels](http://unikernel.org), you’ll notice some similarities.

 I’m looking forward to continuing this discussion.
-I hope to see in part 2!
+More to come!